Understand your Taxes if Leaving the UK

 - You plan to claim your state pension in the future.

-You should know that you won’t be allowed to claim any National Insurance as soon as you leave.
+Furthermore, you should know that you won’t be allowed to claim any NI as soon as you leave.

 If the country you are leaving for has a social security agreement with the UK, then any National Insurance you have paid for is considered as benefits in the new country.